nunzy1/github.io/index.md

-This appendix includes specific QuickStart procedures for ownCloud server.
+This appendix includes specific QuickStart procedures for ownCloud platform.

 ## Introduction